-- This Joni Mitchell classic boasts STUNNING Triple Plus (A+++) sound or very close to it on all four sides
+- This Joni Mitchell classic boasts excellent Double Plus (A++) sound or BETTER on all four sides – exceptionally quiet vinyl too

 - “It’s a strong album of her best songs performed mostly informally… Much of the material here is beautiful, replete with the patented Mitchell tension.
 And a word for engineer Henry Lewy—the sound is terrific, the best reproduced concert album I’ve heard.”
 Rolling Stone

 - If like us you’re a big Joni Mitchell fan, then this killer live album from 1974 belongs in your collection.